mikeraynham/wildaboutpilates/classes.md

 : The classes are £8.50 per session and run in blocks of 6 which are to be paid in full in advance.

+Refer a friend

+: If you refer a friend into one of the classes (it doesn't have to be the same class that you attend), and they sign up to a block of 6, the referrer gets a free session in their next block.

 Ad-hoc sessions

 : Ad-hoc sessions are £10, and booking is essential.
 Please text me or email and I will get back to you to confirm your place.